 Definition: Undesired sexual behavior towards another; unwanted or repeated verbal or physical sexual behavior that is offensive and objectionable to the recipient, causes discomfort or humiliation, or creates a hostile environment.
-The following types of conduct by any adult or student constitute sexual harassment: (1) Creating a Hostile Environment - sexually harassing conduct which can include unwelcome sexual advances; or other verbal, nonverbal or physical behavior of a sexual nature that is sufficiently severe, persistent, or pervasive enough to create a hostile or abusive educational environment; or (2) Quid Pro Quoto condition, explicitly or implicitly, sexual favors for participation in an education program or activity or in determining an education decision.
+The following types of conduct by any adult or student constitute sexual harassment: (1) Creating a Hostile Environment - sexually harassing conduct which can include unwelcome sexual advances; or other verbal, nonverbal or physical behavior of a sexual nature that is sufficiently severe, persistent, or pervasive enough to create a hostile or abusive educational environment; or (2) Quid Pro Quo - to condition, explicitly or implicitly, sexual favors for participation in an education program or activity or in determining an education decision.

-- 1. Students have a responsibility to promptly report any occurrence of harassment; however, the student has up to sixty (60) days from the occurrence to report. - 2.
-Informal complaints may be presented to the local school Principal or guidance counselor or to the Assistant Superintendent of Curriculum and Instruction.
-(850-983-5040)

-- 3. Formal complaints should be presented to the Assistant Superintendent of Curriculum and Instruction.
-(5086 Canal Street, Milton, Florida 32570) The complaint should be in writing, state the act(s), state the date(s), state the name(s) of witnesses, and be signed by the complainant. - a.
+- 1. Students have a responsibility to promptly report any occurrence of harassment; however, the student has up to 60 days from the occurrence to report. - 2.
+Complaints may be presented to the local school Principal or Site Administrator. - 3.
+The school Principal or Site Administrator is responsible for reporting any complaints of sexual harassment to the Assistant Superintendent of Curriculum and instruction or their designee within five (5) days of the complaint being filed. - 4.
+The complaint should be in writing, state the act(s), state the date(s), state the name(s) of witnesses, and be signed by the complainant.
 Investigations will be conducted with discretion.
 The right to confidentiality, both of the complainant and of the accused, will be respected, consistent with the Board's legal obligations and with the necessity to investigate allegations of misconduct and take corrective action when this conduct has occurred.
 Claims found to be factually supported will be promptly acted upon.
-The decision shall be given to the student in writing within ten (10) calendar days of the receipt of the written complaint.
-No employee or student shall be retaliated against in any manner for reporting conduct which is believed to be a violation of this rule or for participating in an investigation of a possible violation of this rule. - b.
-In determining whether alleged conduct constitutes harassment, the totality of the circumstances, nature of the conduct and the context in which the alleged conduct occurred will be investigated.
-The Superintendent or Assistant Superintendent of Curriculum and Instruction has the responsibility of investigating and resolving complaints of harassment by students.
-The Assistant Superintendent of Human Resources is included if the alleged harassment involves an employee. - c.
-If the student is not satisfied with the decision of the Principal or Assistant Superintendent of Curriculum and Instruction, the student may appeal the decision in writing to the Superintendent within five (5) school days of the decision.
-The Superintendent or designee must respond in writing within five (5) school days of receipt of the appeal. - If the student is not satisfied with the decision of the Superintendent, within five (5) school days of the decision the student must notify the Superintendent of a request of an appeal hearing before the School Board.
-Scheduling of a hearing before the School Board will be in compliance with applicable School Board policies. - 4.
-Violation of the School Board's sexual harassment policy by a student is grounds for disciplinary action up to and including expulsion and may result in criminal penalties being imposed.
+Procedures and timelines regarding investigation and appeals are outlined in School Board Policy 2.70.

+5. Violation of the School Board's sexual harassment policy by a student is grounds for disciplinary action up to and including expulsion and may result in criminal penalties being imposed.